You are here

 - provide the Financial Aid Office with all verification materials requested.

-- meet your financial obligations to the college.
+- meet your financial obligations to the university.

 - know and comply with the rules governing all financial aid you receive.